Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchNodeAgentSku.md

 batch.node.windows amd64 Windows {2008-R2-SP1, 2012-Datacenter, 2012-R2-Datacenter, Windows-Server-Technical-Preview}
 ```

-The first command gets a batch account context that contains access keys for your subscription by using **Get-AzureRmBatchAccountKeys**.
+The first command gets a batch account context that contains access keys for your subscription by using **Get-AzBatchAccountKeys**.
 The command stores the context in the $Context variable to use in the next command.
 The second command gets all available node agent SKUs that Batch supports.